URL Query Parameters¶

 Note

-Observe recommends to URI-Component encode all URL parameter keys and values when creating a URL string.
+Observe recommends URL Encoding all URL parameter keys and values when creating a URL string.
 Some browsers accept unencoded URLs, but this behavior may be unreliable.
-For best results, URI-encode query string parameter keys and values.
+For best results, URL encode query string parameter keys and values.

 The following tables list the currently supported URL Parameters: